dmauser/azure-virtualwan/vpn-over-er/README.md

 1. BGP peer status

-There are two BGP sessions over IPSec with the remote OPNSense BGP IP 10.200.0.1 as shown:
+There are two BGP sessions (VPN Gateway instances 0 and 1 with respective APIPA IPs 169.254.21.1 and 169.254.21.2) over IPSec with the remote OPNsense BGP IP 169.254.0.1 as shown:

 ![BGP peer status](./media/bgpdash-peerstatus.png)